Cleft lip and cleft palate: Breast-feeding

-Alternative Feeding Methods
+Alternative feeding methods

 Preoperative feeding – using a squeezable bottle instead of a rigid bottle can allow a higher volume of food intake and less effort to extract food.
 Using a syringe is practical, easy to perform and allows greater administered volume of food.
 It also means there will be weight gain and less time spent feeding.

 Post-operative feeding (isolated lip repair, or lip repair associated or not with palatoplasty) – post palatoplasty, some studies believe that inappropriate negative pressure on the suture line may affect results.
 Babies can be fed by a nasogastric tube instead.
 Studies suggest babies required less analgesics and shorter hospital stay with nasogastric feeding post-surgery.
 With bottle-feeding, there was higher feeding rejection and pain and required more frequent and prolonged feeding times.

 Treatment schedule

 Each person's treatment schedule is individualized.
 The table below shows a common sample treatment schedule.
 The colored squares indicate the average timeframe in which the indicated procedure occurs.
 In some cases, this is usually one procedure, for example lip repair.
 In other cases, it is an ongoing therapy, for example speech therapy.
 In most cases of cleft lip and palate that involve the alveolar bone, patients will need a treatment plan including the prevention of cavities, orthodontics, alveolar bone grafting, and possibly jaw surgery.